 - Trench foot/hand – also referred to as immersion foot or hand.
 Trench foot/hand occurs due to prolonged exposure to damp and moisture.
 The initial symptoms of trench foot include itching and then numbness.
 The feet may then become red or blueish in colour.
 If the impacted area is not treated, it could potentially become infected or even decay.

 - Chilblains –small, itchy, red patches that can appear on the skin after you have been in the cold for long periods of time.
 These red patches can be painful for a period of time while the skin heals.

 If you have developed an NFCI injury due to a failure of the MoD to protect your safety, you could be able to claim military non-freezing cold injury compensation.
-Contact Jefferies Solicitors to find out how much compensation you can claim.

 The Responsibility Of The Armed Forces

 Just like any other employer, the Minister of Defence (MoD) have a duty of care towards their employees to protect their safety.
 Therefore, there are certain protections that the MoD should put in place in order to protect their soldiers.
 These protections include:

 - The MoD should limit unnecessary exposure to wet or cold conditions, such as ensuring that their soldiers are not out in the cold or wet for too long.

 - The enforcement of training and education in order to help soldiers recognise the signs of NFCI injuries and to prevent the condition from occurring.

 - They should allow their soldiers to warm up and dry their hands and feet at scheduled intervals so that no one’s hands and feet are cold or wet for too long a period.

 - Equipping their military personnel with suitable personal protective equipment (PPE) such as gloves and boots which are needed for these conditions.